What Are My Addiction Treatment Options?

 Psychodynamic therapy helps individuals explore their emotions to uncover how their subconscious thoughts relate to their addiction.
-This helps to identify the underlying cause for substance use.
+This helps to identify the underlying cause of substance use.
 By working closely with therapists to acknowledge these deep-seated feelings, individuals are much more prepared to identify and avoid temptations during their ongoing recovery.

 After finishing an addiction treatment program, it is highly recommended that a patient join a support group.
 Support groups are an instrumental part of staying on the path of recovery once out of treatment, allowing for long-term continued care after rehab.
 The individuals you meet in support groups can offer encouragement throughout the recovery process.

 There are a number of different support groups tailored to specific substances or demographics.
 Finding the right group provides a community of individuals that motivate and inspire each other to stay committed to sobriety.

 12-step programs are regarded as the standard for recovering from an addiction.
 These programs follow the 12-step model of recovery and the 12 traditions, which were created by the founders of Alcoholics Anonymous.
 Because the programs allows people to adapt the steps to their own needs, many have found them immensely helpful during their recovery.
 The most popular types of 12-step programs are Alcoholics Anonymous and Narcotics Anonymous.

-Alcoholics Anonymous (AA) meetings provide a group of individuals that can all relate to one another on some level about their addiction to alcohol and how it has impacted their lives.
+Alcoholics Anonymous (AA) meetings provide a group of individuals that can all relate to one another on some level about their addiction to alcohol and how it has impacted their lives a chance to do just that.
 Most AA meetings take place daily or weekly in a local setting, such as a church or community building.
 Open meetings encourage family members or loved ones to attend, while closed meetings are only for those in recovery themselves.

 Narcotics Anonymous (NA) is a support group modeled after Alcoholics Anonymous that provides a community of support for those recovering from an addiction to drugs.
 Members of NA motivate each other to stay committed to sobriety and avoid falling back into patterns of abuse.
 Meetings typically involve individuals sharing their stories of addiction and recovery.